autocomplete-python/autocomplete-python/README.md

 # Features

+* Watches whole package of the file you're currently editing
+* Configurable additional PATHs to include for completions (global for now)
 * Highlights UPPERCASE_VARIABLES as constants according to PEP8.
 * Highlights builtin functions and variables with special style.
-* Prints first 50 characters of statement value while completing variables.
+* Prints first N characters of statement value while completing variables.
 * Prints function arguments while completing functions.
 * Additional caching so the same request will not be handled twice.